swharden/USB-Counter/builds/2.2/readme.md

 * What makes this unique is no-cycle-lost counting
 * Ability to accept a 10 MHz lab reference clock is also a big win

+## Build notes
+* LED resistors should be 1K
+* Capacitors on USB line should be 47pF

 ## Schematic

 ![](schematic.png)